henryjw/github-auth/README.md

 ## Description
-Simple service to retrieve an OAuth token
+Simple service to retrieve a GitHub OAuth access token.
+Built with NestJS.

 ## Installation